 The Royal Botanic Gardens conducted a controversial ‘relocation’ action in 2012/2013 to displace the colony of Grey-headed Flying-foxes that had roosted there for many years.
 The Society submitted its objections to this action via the public consultation process required under Commonwealth legislation Download the Society’s submission here.

 WCPS has an annual ‘Bat Watch Picnic’ event in Turrella Reserve, usually organised in March in conjunction with Australasian Bat Night http://ausbats.org.au/australasian-bat-night/4581984807 This is an early evening, BYO picnic event, where families and friends are encouraged to come down to Turrella Reserve to enjoy the sight of the daily fly-out of thousands of Flying-foxes as they exit the Wolli/Turrella camp in search of food.
 Batty craft is also available for young and old to enjoy.
-Watch videos of this event from March 2015 https://www.youtube.com/watch?v=FipoHteOzMEa and 2016 https://youtu.be/KefhGW8kxvQ and see some photos from the 2017 event here https://www.flickr.com/photos/wolli_events/albums
+Watch videos of this event from March 2015 https://www.youtube.com/watch?v=FipoHteOzMEa and 2016 https://youtu.be/KefhGW8kxvQ and see some photos from the 2017 and 2018 events here https://www.flickr.com/photos/wolli_events/albums